 The commercial and administrative department was moved from Como to Lurate Caccivio around the Seventies joining the production plant.

-The value for money recognized and appreciated by the most business players has been rewarding: in these years of important changes, in fact, Canclini has strengthened historical partnerships and, at the same time, acquired new customers looking for reliable partners.
+Value for money recognised and appreciated by the most illustrious operators in the sector is a rewarding achievement: in these years of important changes, in fact, Canclini strengthened historic partnerships